rossprogram/rossprogram.github.io/bergelson/index.md

 You can review the [notes on equidistribution](./Equidistribution_Notes.pdf) from the summer course.

-Our first academic year meeting is Tuesday, October 13 at 6pm Eastern [in our Zoom room](https://zoom.us/my/rossmath?pwd=R2dSMG1ETDltRVNGT2tvT1hDcEg5dz09).
+Our first academic year meeting was Tuesday, October 13 at 6pm Eastern [in our Zoom room](https://zoom.us/my/rossmath?pwd=R2dSMG1ETDltRVNGT2tvT1hDcEg5dz09).
-We will continue to meet every two weeks, i.e., alternating Tuesdays, at 6pm Eastern.
+We will continue to meet every two weeks, i.e., alternating Tuesdays, at *6:30 PM* Eastern.